-- You will be placed in splint at the surgery center or hospital. - You will leave the surgery center or hospital with a prescription for pain medicine. - There will be continued bleeding for several hours after surgery, the blood may be visible through the splint/dressing; this is expected.
-Should the bleeding be such that it is leaking or dripping from the splint and dressing, please contact the office for advice and an appointment. - First post-op visit is 2-3 weeks from surgery date, for a wound check, possible suture removal, and placement into your cam walker boot. - Typically, the first set of post-op x-rays are taken at your 6 week post-op visit. - You will have residual swelling; this should resolve over a 4-6 month period from your surgery date.
+- \You will be placed in splint at the surgery center or hospital. - \You will leave the surgery center or hospital with a prescription for pain medicine and antinausea medicine. - \There will be continued bleeding for several hours after surgery, the blood may be visible through the splint/ dressing; this is expected.
+Should the bleeding be such that it is leaking or dripping from the splint/ dressing, please contact the office for advice and an appointment.

+\First post-op visit is 2-3 weeks from surgery date for wound check, possible suture removal - and placement into a cast or boot. - \You will have residual swelling; this should resolve over a 4-6 month period from your surgery date.